fedefary/signer/README.md

 }
 ```

-This is an example for the server usage:
+This is an example for the server side usage:

 ```
 @RestController